JerBouma/FinanceDatabase/README.md

 specific category.
 - `select_indices(market=None)` - with no input gives all indices, with input gives all indices of a specific market which usually refers to indices in a specific country (like de_market gives DAX).
-- `select_other(product)` - gives either all Futures, all Moneymarkets or all Options.
+- `select_moneymarket(market=None)` - with no input gives all moneymarkets, with input gives all moneymarkets of a specific market which usually refers to moneymarkets in a specific country.
 - `search_products(database, query, search='summary', case_sensitive=False, new_database=None)` - with input
   from the above functions, this function searches for specific values (i.e. the query 'sustainable') in one of the keys of the dictionary (which is by default the summary).
 It also has the option to enable